ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/reusable-component.md

 </div>
 ```

-Be sure to add `IonIcon` to the list of components used here.
-We have examples of how this is specified with our existing views.
+Be sure to add the proper imports for `IonIcon` and the icons we will use.

 If we look at a tea details page in the browser we should see five outlined stars instead of our prior "Rating Component is Working" text that we had before.

-Next, let's make tye component respect the modelValue property.
+Next, let's make the component respect the modelValue property.
 First the test:

 ```TypeScript
   it('fills in the first 3 stars', async () => {